Collioure and Banyuls-sur-Mer

 July and August are high season.
 If you can visit at another time, you’ll be rewarded with a more peaceful time!
 Fewer crowds, less trouble parking.
 And know that a car is not needed to get here or stay here.

 Here’s a link (below) for driving and parking.
-It isn’t easy to park on the street in Collioure in July and August, so it’s highly recommended to reserve a parking deck in advance.
+It isn’t easy to park on the street in Collioure in July and August, so it’s highly recommended to reserve a space in the parking deck in advance.
 This link will show you where they are and even allow you to pay online before arriving.

 https://www.visitcollioure.co.uk/stay/traveller-information/getting-here-and-around/by-car/